tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/rq4-results/README.md

 ### A list of claims from the paper supported by the artifact, and how/why.

 > Overall, the analyses have almost identical runtimes on the tasks when they terminate.
-An exception is the configuration ainis, for which quite a few outliers with high runtime overheads are observed.
+An exception is the configuration apinis, for which quite a few outliers with high runtime overheads are observed.

 - Open `table-generator.table.html` and navigate to the tab titled `Scatter Plot`.
 - Change `Correct only` for `Results:` to `All`.